Introducing the

 • The Commonwealth Home Support Programme (CHSP) will continue as is , with transition planned no earlier than 1 July 2027.

 Care management helps ensure you get the best from your services.
+Your provider will:

 • Develop and regularly update your care plan